ed-conte/cornell-irt-website/design-plan/design-journey.md

 6. Task 6: Use the provided QR code to access the E-Board Application.

 7. Task 7: Use the integrated social media buttons to follow the club on various platforms.

+8. Task 8: Find the email button and craft an email to IRT.

 <p><cite> User Testing Tasks </cite> by Ingrid Gruener.</p>